 The Strategy is structured around two policy areas: drug demand reduction and drug supply reduction, and three cross-cutting themes: (a) coordination, (b) international cooperation and (c) information, research, monitoring and evaluation.

-Building on the findings of the evaluation of the EU Drugs Strategy for 2013-2020 and the Action Plan for 2013-2016, the new Action Plan on Drugs provides a strengthened response to the newly-emerging health and security challenges in the area of illicit drug use and trafficking.
+Building on the findings of the evaluation of the EU Drugs Strategy for 2013-2020 and the Action Plan for 2013-2016, the EU Action Plan on Drugs 2017-2020 provides a strengthened response to the newly-emerging health and security challenges in the area of illicit drug use and trafficking.
 While maintaining and updating the core policy areas and cross-cutting themes of the overall EU Drugs Strategy, the new Action Plan identifies new priority areas for action, including improved monitoring of new psychoactive substances (NPS), as well as the use of new communication technologies for prevention of drug abuse and evidence gathering on the potential connection between drug trafficking and financing of terrorist groups and activities, migrant smuggling and trafficking in human beings.

 The emergence of new psychoactive substances (NPS) over the last decade has posed a major challenge to drug policy.
 New psychoactive substances mimic the effects of "conventional" drugs such as cannabis, cocaine and heroin.
 They are on sale openly on websites and high streets, under a variety of names, often with no ingredients listed on the packet or with erroneous information such as bath salts, incense or plant food.
 This makes new psychoactive substances extremely dangerous and makes them a public health and safety problem.

-The new rules will ensure that the EU has effective tools to take swifter action to ban the most dangerous of these substances from the EU drugs markets.
-This will be due to shorter deadlines and more streamlined procedures.
+The new rules ensure that the EU has effective tools to take swifter action to ban the most dangerous of these substances from the EU drugs markets.
+This is due to shorter deadlines and more streamlined procedures.
 The faster action will lead to a better protection of citizens in the EU, to prevent serious health damages and deaths, in particular of our youth as they are the ones most prone to try out these new substances.
 The new rules are also strengthening the role of the European Monitoring Centre for Drugs and Drug Addiction, which hosts the Early Warning System working 7 days/week and 24 hours/day to allow the sharing of information among Member States.

 Civil society, in particular non-governmental organisations (NGOs), is an important partner in the implementation of EU drugs policy.
 The Commission has created a specific consultative body, the Civil Society Forum on Drugs (CSF).